alelubos/pokedex/README.md

 ## Goal

-To showcase a simple functioning App that can fetch data from a public API in the form of a list.
-And then, upon click, to be able to fetch and display individual items details.
+To showcase a simple App that can fetch data from a public API in the form of a list.
-To use vanilla JavaScript to traverse and manipulate the DOM, as well as the jQuery library & Bootstrap UI framework.
+Then upon click, to fetch and display details of individual items.

+## Technologies

+- HTML, CSS & vanilla JavaScript
+- jQuery library
+- Bootstrap UI framework
+- Code Editor: Visual Studio Code